 You don’t have to buy a new bike to have a great e-bike

-Why can’t you convert your bike to an e-bike? — You can.
+Can you convert your bike to an e-bike? — You can.

-The easiest way to convert a regular bike into an e-bike is to buy a motor already installed in the wheelset and use a battery mount where your water bottle usually mounts.
+The easiest way to convert a regular bike into an e-bike is to buy a motor installed in the wheelset and use a battery mount where your water bottle usually mounts.
 Don’t forget that a hub motor e-bike has a separate controller.
 This controller may be built into the battery.
 Otherwise, you will need to find a place for this third component.

 Pricing e-bike conversions